velociroger-pb/Mandalorion/README.md

 - [blat source](https://users.soe.ucsc.edu/~kent/src/blatSrc35.zip) or [blat executable](http://hgdownload.soe.ucsc.edu/admin/exe/)
 - [medaka](https://github.com/nanoporetech/medaka)

-The paths to these will need to be put into your path.
+These will need to be put into your path.

+Note: We plan to discontinue medaka use in the next version.
+Medaka is very slow, requires us to update the polishing models, and has only a marginal benefit on isoform accuracy.
+When we do this, we will discontinue the "PC" consensus mode

 The following python libraries are required as well: